Updated: October 14, 2024 10 mins read Published: January 09, 2024

 Planning for DataOps implementation

-That would take care of people, the first ingredient in the three-line DataOps recipe.
-The remaining two are processes and technologies.
-We already mentioned that the adoption of DevOps requires a substantial transformation of the existing paradigm of data governance and cross-departmental cooperation, all for the sake of getting aligned towards a common goal.
+We already mentioned that adopting DevOps requires a substantial transformation of the existing paradigm of data governance and cross-departmental cooperation, all for the sake of getting aligned towards a common goal.

 On the process side, the following actions may be required to ensure a steady flow of data from multiple sources through teams and internal services to designated destinations: